citolen/goproh4/README.md

 var cam = new GoPro.Camera({
     ip: '10.5.5.9' /* Gopro ip, should be 10.5.5.9 except in remote mode */,
     broadcastip: '10.5.5.255' /* Broadcast ip of the gopro network, use to wake up the gopro (WOL protocol), should be 10.5.5.255 */,
-    mac: '............' /* Mac address, used to wake up the gopro, should be set if the camera is off before launching the script, can be retrieve on the camera object cam._mac */
+    mac: 'xx:xx:xx:xx:xx:xx' /* Mac address, used to wake up the gopro, should be set if the camera is off before launching the script, available at cam._mac.
+Will be retrieved if not present. */
 });
 ```